Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Yes, Penn State does has water quality standards and guidelines for water discharges that follow EPA Clean Water Act standards.
 In addition, the university has Pennsylvania Department of Environmental Protection National Pollutant Discharge Elimination System permitting for all discharges to the environment.

-There is a university policy to not discharge any wastewater to any surface water body.
+There is a university policy (SY40) to not discharge any wastewater to any surface water body.

-As of August, 2023, Penn State Housing and Food Services will no longer use Styrofoam products at its residential dining locations at University Park and the Commonwealth Campuses.
-All dining locations will use either recyclable or compostable containers.
+As of August, 2023, Penn State Housing and Food Services no longer uses Styrofoam products at its residential dining locations at University Park and the Commonwealth Campuses.
+All dining locations will use either recyclable, reusable, or compostable containers.
 See the news story HERE.

 The university Recycling Policy establishes a Recycling and Reuse Policy with a targeted goal to develop and implement a policy that will promote waste reduction at the University to include recycling, reuse, composting, and green purchasing.